michael-martin/phpbb-cleanup/readme.md

 * Loads the Prune Users page in the ACP.
 * Searches for users 1 day at a time.
 * If too many results come back, selects to delete only the first batch (defaults 250).
+* If this is still too many, uses "username" with wildcard to split these up by starting letter.
 * Repeats

 ## How to use?